A story about a novice SRE's experience attending a HashiCorp Meetup

 2. In Jenkins, plan -> apply -> destroy the pr_test environment.

-3. If 2 passes, plan -> apply to the sandbox environment.
+3. If step 2 passes, plan -> apply to the sandbox environment.

 The good things about CI with Terraform

-・You can see whether the apply was successful or failed on github
+- You can see on GitHub whether the apply command succeeded or failed

-. ・The environment is configured as dev/prod, so you can check in advance that the apply can be performed safely.
+. - The environment is configured as dev/prod, so you can confirm in advance that the apply command can be executed safely.

 CD with Terraform

-・Deployments can now be done without any issues, regardless of who is working on it
+- Deployments can now be done without any problems regardless of who performs the task.

-・Results are notified via Slack, so it's easy to check
+- Results are notified via Slack, making it easy to check.

 Impressions

-・Packer is definitely the best for creating AMIs.
+- Packer is still the most convenient tool for creating AMIs.

-・We use Ansible at our company, so we want to use Consul as a dynamic inventory.
+- We use Ansible at our company, so I'd like to try using Consul as a dynamic inventory.

-・For CD, Jenkins is the best.
-It's easier and more reliable to create a job than to execute commands directly.
+Jenkins is still the best for continuous deployment (CD).
+It's easier and more reliable to run it as a job than to execute commands directly.

-We would like to actively use HashiCorp tools to realize IaC at our company as well!
+We at our company would also like to actively use HashiCorp's tools to implement IaC!

 0